5 Questions to Help Choose the Best Dog Breed for You

 Regardless of what we might hear from well-meaning but misinformed people, no dog breed is "one size fits all" and different breeds are best for different people.
 Below are a few key questions you should ask yourself before deciding which breed of dog is best for you.

-What is Your Energy Level?
+1. What Is Your Energy Level?

 Different dogs have different energy levels, just like people.
 A fat, sleepy puppy can become a nonstop dynamo of energy very quickly, and depending on the breed, this can spell problems for you if you are not expecting it.
 As stated above, if you are looking for a couch buddy, it's probably best to avoid the working and terrier breeds.
 These include German Shepherds, the Doberman Pinscher, the Weimeraner and American Pit Bull Terriers.
 Boxers, another popular working breed, can become problematic if they are not exercised properly; they become destructive and often engage in excessive barking because they are bored.